 There are a range of different types of phone numbers to choose from, although 056 numbers are used specifically for internet-based telephone communications.

-Learn more with our what is VoIP?.
+Learn more with our guide to business phone numbers.